linehop/guides/Guides/creating-new-users.md

 ## What is a superuser?
 Superusers hold the highest level of clearance that enables them to:

-- Create new bars and bar administrators.
+- Create new taverns and bar administrators.
 - Monitor taverns and bar administrators.
 - Update details about taverns and bar administrators.
 - Disable/Enable taverns on the platform.